manubb/barbiche/README.md

 In the first line, the value of `JSON.stringify(obj)` is bound to `str1` identifier and the value of `obj.prop` to `str2`.

 #### Loops
-A `bb-repeat` contains an expression and ends with an optional `--` or `++` keyword.
-The expression resolves to a Barbiche expression or an array of Barbiche expressions.
+A `bb-repeat` attribute contains an expression and ends with an optional `--` or `++` keyword.
+The expression resolves to a Barbiche expression or an array of Barbiche expressions which defines a set of *nested* loops.
 For each Barbiche expression `array: 'string'`, a loop is executed on `array`, binding each array item to `'string'` and item index to `'_string_'`.
 A `++` ending keyword will insert merged items in natural order; `--` will insert merged items in reverse order; no ending keyword is the same as `++`.

 ####Imports
 A `bb-import` attributes resolves to a string `id`.
-The template with id `id`, if any, is then merged using current context and the current node is replaced with the merge result.
+The template with id `id` is then merged using current context and the current node is replaced with the merge result.
 The `bb-import` attribute is reserved to `<template>` elements.

 Some usage examples can be found [below](#subtemplates).

 #### Attributes
 A `bb-attr` attribute resolves to a Barbiche expression or an array of Barbiche expressions.
 For each expression `value: name`, `name` resolves to a string value.
-If `name` is not empty and if `value` has type `string`, attribute `name` is set on the current node with value `value`.
+If `value` has type `string`, attribute `name` is set on the current node with value `value`.

 #### Classes
 A `bb-class` attribute resolves to a string, a Barbiche expression or an array containing strings and Barbiche expressions.
 For each item: